cakephp/docs/en/migrations.rst

     bin/cake migrations mark_migrated 20150420082532

-Note that when you bake a snapshot with the ``cake bake migration_snapshot`` command, the created migration will automatically be mark as migrated.
+Note that when you bake a snapshot with the ``cake bake migration_snapshot`` command, the created migration will automatically be marked as migrated.

 Using Migrations In Plugins
 ===========================